+To tackle these issues, we employ the concept of management planlets, which was introduced in our former research on cloud application management automation [24].
+Management planlets are generic management building blocks in the form of workflows that implement management tasks such as installing a web server, updating an operating system, or creating a database backup.
 Each planlet exposes its functionality through a formal specification of its effects on components, i.e., its postconditions, and defines optional preconditions that must be fulfilled to execute the planlet.
 Therefore, each specific precondition of a planlet must be fulfilled by postconditions of other planlets.
-Thus, planlets can be combined to implement a more sophisticated management task, such as migrating an application or its components.
-If two or more planlets are combined, the result is a Composite Management Planlet (CMP), which can be recursively combined with other planlets again: the CMP inherits all postconditions of the orchestrated planlets and exposes all their preconditions, which are not fulfilled already by the composed planlets.
+Thus, planlets can be combined to implement a more sophisticated management task, such as scaling an application.
+If two or more planlets are combined, the result is a composite management planlet (CMP), which can be recursively combined with other planlets again: the CMP inherits all postconditions of the orchestrated planlets and exposes all their preconditions, which are not fulfilled already by the other employed planlets.
 Thus, management planlets provide a recursive aggregation model to implement management workflows.
-Based on these characteristics, Planlets are ideally suited to implement management patterns in the form of concrete Solution Implementations.
-We create Solution Implementations that implement a pattern's refinement for a certain use case by orchestrating several Planlets to an overall Composite Management Planlet.
-This CMP implements the required functionality in a modular fashion as depicted in Figure 4.
+Based on these characteristics, management planlets are ideally suited to implement management patterns in the form of concrete Solution Implementations.
+We create Solution Implementations, which implement a pattern's refinement for a certain use case by orchestrating several management planlets to an overall composite management planlet that implements the required functionality in a modular fashion as depicted in Figure 4.

 As stated above, selection and aggregation of Solution Implementations must be considered, the latter if multiple patterns are applied together.
-For example, Figure 4 shows two management patterns: (i) forklift migration [40] application functionality is migrated with allowing downtime and (ii) elasticity management process [17] - application functionality is scaled based on experienced workload.
-Both patterns are linked to two Solution Implementations, each in the form of Composite Management Planlets that implement the corresponding management logic as executable workflows.
-The forklift migration pattern provides two Solution Implementations: one migrates a Java-based web application (packaged as WAR file) to Microsoft Azure [38], another to Amazon Elastic Beanstalk [35].
+For example, Figure 4 shows two management patterns: (i) forklift migration [29] - application functionality is migrated with allowing some downtime and (ii) elasticity management process [10] - application functionality is scaled based on experienced workload.
+Both patterns are linked to two Solution

+Implementations each in the form of composite management planlets.
+The forklift migration pattern provides two Solution Implementations: one migrates a Java-based web application (packaged as WAR file) to Microsoft Azure [22], another to Amazon Elastic Beanstalk [21].
 Thus, if the user selects this pattern and chooses the Selection Criteria defining that a WAR application shall be migrated to Elastic Beanstalk, SI1.2 is selected.
-Whether this Solution Implementation is applicable at all depends on the context: if the application to be migrated is a WAR application, then the Solution Implementation is appropriate and the associated Planlet migrates the WAR application to Beanstalk.
-Equally to this pattern, the elasticity management process pattern shown in Figure 4 provides two Solution Implementations: one provides executable workflow logic for scaling a WAR application on Elastic Beanstalk $(SI{21})$ .
-In this scenario, the workflow simply configures the automated scaling feature, which is natively supported by Amazon Beanstalk.
-Thus, if these two patterns are applied together, the selection of $SI{1,2}$ restricts the possible Solution Implementations of the second pattern, as only SI2.1 is applicable (its preconditions match the postconditions of $SI{1,2}$ ).
+Whether this Solution Implementation is applicable at all depends on the context: if the application to be migrated is a WAR application, then the Solution Implementation is appropriate.
+Equally to this pattern, the elasticity management process pattern shown in Figure 4 provides two Solution Implementations: one provides executable workflow logic for scaling a WAR application on Elastic Beanstalk (SI2.1).
+Thus, if these two patterns are applied together, the selection of SI1.2 restricts the possible Solution Implementations of the second pattern, as only SI2.1 is applicable (its preconditions match the postconditions of SI12).
 As a result, the selection of appropriate Solution Implementations can be reduced to the problem of (i) matching Selection Criteria to postconditions of Solution Implementations and (ii) matching preconditions and postconditions of different Solution Implementations to be combined.